 Alan B. Miller has been a Director of the Company since 1978.
-Mr. Alan Miller has been the Company's Chairman of the Board and Chief Executive Officer since 1978, when he founded the Company.
-Prior thereto, he was President, Chairman of the Board and Chief Executive Officer of American Medicorp, Inc. Mr. Alan Miller currently serves as Chairman of the Board of Trustees, Chief Executive Officer and President of Universal Health Realty Income Trust.
-He was formerly a Director of Penn Mutual Life Insurance Company from 1994 until February 2013.
+Mr. Alan Miller has been the Company's Chairman of the Board of Directors and CEO since 1978, when he founded the Company.
+Prior thereto, he was President, Chairman of the Board and Chief Executive Officer of American Medicorp, Inc. Mr. Alan Miller currently serves as Chairman of the Board of Trustees, CEO and President of Universal Health Realty Income Trust.
 Mr. Alan Miller oversees all of the Company's businesses, its operations, development and overall strategy.
 As a result of his many years of service, Mr. Alan B. Miller provides expertise on the hospital management industry.